skudlur/cayde/README.md

 # cayde
-cayde is a RISC-V processor.
+cayde is a RV32I processor written in SystemVerilog.

 ## Instructions to synthesize the core.